🎧 Elevate your audio game—because your space deserves legendary sound.

 Speaker Type | Satellite,Subwoofer,Monitor |

-Special Feature | bass_boost, waterproof, usb_port |
+Special Feature | Bass Boost, Waterproof, USB Port |

 Recommended Uses For Product | For Televisions |